 Unfortunately for us, food today is way different than that of our grandparents and great-grandparents.
 Produce is heavily sprayed with harmful pesticides.
-On June 19, 2012, The Environmental Working Group updated their Dirty Dozen Produce List to include green beans and kale.
+The Environmental Working Group updated their Dirty Dozen Produce List to include green beans and kale.
 Download the new The Dirty Dozen Plus List here to your phone or computer.

 There are many reasons to choose to buy organic produce.
 Consider this perspective by David Wann, author of the books Affluenza and Simple Prosperity.